 Apply to take the registration number off the vehicle if you want to keep it.

-Send the vehicle log book (V5C) to your insurance company, but keep the yellow slip (V5C/3) from it.
+Send the vehicle log book (V5C) to your insurance company, but keep the yellow ‘sell, transfer or part-exchange your vehicle to the motor trade’ section from it.

 Keeping the vehicle

 If you want to keep a vehicle in category C, D, N or S, the insurance company will give you an insurance payout and sell the vehicle back to you.